jdposada/courses/content/course/intros/_index.md

 ### Students with Disabilities

-Please let me know if you have any documented conditions and we will do our best to provide asistance
+Please let me know if you have any documented conditions and we will do our best to provide assistance

 ## References and links